 Excessive walking in the yard or toys lying around can cause brown spots.
 Removing toys frequently and creating pathways where the grass is not walked on is critical to avoid brown spots.
 When the topsoil is exposed, it will need immediate treatment with grass seed.
 If not, the brown spots will continue to grow, making the yard look bad.

 If the yard is not properly watered, mowed, and fertilized, thatch can quickly build up.
 This is an accumulation of decaying plant material.
 If this happens, it can cause roots to grow into the thatch layer.
 This will not allow the grass to hold in water.
 The grass in the yard will become brown quickly.
 To rectify the situation, proper watering, mowing, and fertilization must be done correctly.

 If you have brown patches in your yard, call us at EMC lawncare.
 We are well experienced in treating brown patches in the grass and can make sure that the yard looks great.
 Give us a call today to schedule an appointment.

-If you’re looking for topsoil services in Bucks County, or anywhere else in our service area, contact us today!
+If you’re looking for topsoil services in Bucks County, or need lawn care in Warminster contact us today!